grommunio/gromox/doc/string_props.rst

 wide chars (``wchar_t``) represent UTF-16 code units (not codepoints).
 On Linux-glibc, wide chars represent UTF-32 code units.

-Gromox does not have an MSMAPI/COM-like interface.
+Unlike KGWC, Gromox does not have an MSMAPI/COM-like interface.
+Command-line utilites talking to the Information Store need not deal with functions like IMessage::GetProps or the pains of lpszW.
+Instead, everything is just UTF-8 and rather public structs.

 PHP Application interfaces